 The nearest known harbor seal haul-outs are at Newark Slough, across the Bay at Bair Island (both about 6 miles away), near Mowry Slough (approximately 8 miles away), and at the mouth of Coyote Creek near Calaveras Point (about 11 miles away).
 These are generally too far away to be affected by airborne noise or other construction-related disturbances at southern Eden Landing.
 Harbor seals are expected to be present in the waters of the Bay near the offloading facility during its construction and operation of the pumps, and may be exposed to underwater noise above NMFS established thresholds of incidental harassment.
-An underwater noise analysis would be completed during project permitting to detail temporary affects to harbor seal that may result from underwater noise.
-In order to reduce potential impacts from underwater noise on harbor seal, BMPs for pile driving will be implemented, as applicable.
-Depending on the pile driving methods, these BMPs may include the use of a cushion block, bubble curtains, and the "soft start" technique where pile driving intensity is slowly ramped up.
+An underwater noise analysis would be completed during project permitting, when additional details are available regarding the location, size, material, and number of piles and the construction method, to detail temporary affects to harbor seal that may result from underwater noise.
+The use of industry-standard BMPs for pile driving are anticipated.
+Depending on the pile driving method utilized, these BMPs may include the use of a cushion block, bubble curtains, and the "soft start" technique where pile driving intensity is slowly ramped up.